 COMMERCIAL FEATURE: Access client mutual transport layer security (mTLS) authentication in the packaged Sensu Go distribution.
 For more information, see Get started with commercial features.

 By default, Sensu agents require username and password authentication to communicate with Sensu backends.
-For Sensu’s default user credentials and details about configuring Sensu role-based access control, see the RBAC reference and Create a read-only user.
+For Sensu’s default user credentials and details about configuring Sensu role-based access control (RBAC), see the RBAC reference and Create a read-only user.